Skip To Content

 4 Tips for Running a Smart Campaign for the School Board

-These tips will help you to run a campaign for the school board that is positive and focused on the issues.
-And it will prepare you to be successful if elected.
+Follow these tips to run a positive campaign for the school board that is focused on the issues and will prepare you to be successful if elected.

 Best Practice